Dr Randall J. Stephens

 Reader in History (American Studies); Programme Leader in American Studies

 Department of Humanities

 NE1 8ST phone: +44 (0) 191 243 7848 fax: +44 (0) 191 227 3696 firstname.lastname@example.org

 Randall Stephens was appointed Reader in History/American Studies at Northumbria in 2012.
 Born and raised in Kansas, Stephens writes and teaches about the American South, religion in the US, and popular music.
 He is editor of the history magazine Historically Speaking and associate editor of the journal Fides et Historia.
 Stephens is the author of The Fire Spreads: Holiness and Pentecostalism in the American South (Harvard University Press, 2008) and The Anointed: Evangelical Truth in a Secular Age, co-authored with Karl Giberson (Belknap Press of Harvard University Press).
 In spring 2012 he was a Fulbright Roving Scholar in American Studies in Norway.
-He has also written for the New York Times, the Chronicle of Higher Education, the Atlantic blog, and the Christian Century.
+He has also written for the New York Times, the Chronicle of Higher Education, the Wilson Quarterly, the Atlantic blog, and the Christian Century.

 Ph.D., American History, University of Florida, Gainesville, FL

 MA, History, Emporia State University, Emporia, KS

 MA, Theological Studies, Nazarene Theological Seminary, Kansas City, MO

 Modern US History, 19th Century America, the US South, Religion in the US, American Popular Music